Is Canadian Pacific Railway Limited (CP) a Keeper?

 CP’s Market Performance

-CP stocks went down by -0.71% for the week, with a monthly jump of 3.02% and a quarterly performance of 3.47%, while its annual performance rate touched 7.69%.
-The volatility ratio for the week stands at 2.26% while the volatility levels for the past 30 days are set at 2.24% for Canadian Pacific Railway Limited.
-The simple moving average for the period of the last 20 days is -1.69% for CP stocks with a simple moving average of 4.75% for the last 200 days.
+CP stocks went down by -3.27% for the week, with a monthly drop of -4.19% and a quarterly performance of 6.58%, while its annual performance rate touched 7.04%.
+The volatility ratio for the week stands at 1.81% while the volatility levels for the past 30 days are set at 2.03% for Canadian Pacific Railway Limited.
+The simple moving average for the period of the last 20 days is -4.35% for CP stocks with a simple moving average of 1.28% for the last 200 days.

 Analysts’ Opinion of CP